grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 dsp* poly = new dsp_sequencer(new mydsp_poly(dsp, 2, true, true), new effect());
 ```

-Some helper classes like the base [dsp_poly_factory](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/poly-dsp.h#L897) class, and concrete implementations  [llvm_dsp_poly_factory](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/poly-llvm-dsp.h) when using the LLVM backend or [interpreter_dsp_poly_factory](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/poly-interpreter-dsp.h) when using the Interpreter backend can also be used.
+Some helper classes like the base [dsp_poly_factory](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/poly-dsp.h#L897) class, and concrete implementations  [llvm_dsp_poly_factory](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/poly-llvm-dsp.h) when using the LLVM backend or [interpreter_dsp_poly_factory](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/poly-interpreter-dsp.h) when using the Interpreter backend can also be used to automatically handle the voice and effect part of the DSP.

 #### Controlling the Polyphonic Instrument